kepler52/LearnK8s/notes.md

 ## USING THE KUBECTL CREATE CONFIGMAP COMMAND
 Configs can be created in kubernetes in multiple ways

-    a)Using individual files
+    - Using individual files
-    b)Using  directory  and
+    - Using  directory  and
-    c)Using literal value
+    - Using literal value

     ![Alt text](image.png)

 ** What  happens when pod try to refernce a nonexistent config map **